 This special edition will take a look at the whole aspect of Anthropology and its benefits to Forensics and Medical education and investigations.

-Medicine is the study of the cause, diagnosis, prognosis and treatment of diseases or illness.
-In forensic investigations, hand prints, foot prints, craniofacial evaluations, DNA typing from blood and hair etc., are applied.
+Medicine is the study of the cause, diagnosis, prognosis, and treatment of diseases or illnesses.
+In forensic investigations, handprints, footprints, craniofacial evaluations, DNA typing from blood and hair, etc., are applied.

 Anthropological indices for example “anthropometrics” are being employed by Health professionals (Medicals) to check secular trends, and nutritional status in a given population.

 Scientists are invited to submit articles that will contribute in handling emerging health and forensic problems using all aspects.